Local Businesses & COVID-19

 - The Gig Harbor Chamber of Commerce has a resource page for local small businesses.

-- Pierce County provides COVID-19 Business Updates & Information including the Emergency Small Business Relief Loan Program.
+- Pierce County provides COVID-19 Business Updates & Information including the Emergency Small Business Relief Loan Program and a weekly webinar series.

 - Small Business Association Guidance